Marlyn Bruno

 Government Innovation Fellow

-Marlyn holds an MPP from Georgetown's McCourt School of Public Policy and a BA in Psychology from Princeton University.
-Outside of work, you can find her reading a book, tending to plants, baking, or walking/running/biking around Chicago.
+Marlyn holds an MPP from Georgetown’s McCourt School of Public Policy and a BA in Psychology from Princeton University.
+Outside of work, she can be found somehow getting covered in soil, clay, or flour and lamenting her choice of messy hobbies.